JustinLloyd/retro-chores/ReadMe.md

 Change over to using event emitters and event handlers which has cleaned up a lot of the architecture, and migrated a bunch of hardcoded numbers to global defines.

+# Hardware Switches, Momentary Switches & Toggle Switches
+I have a class that handles the toggle switches, and then individual objects of type "toggle switch" that handles the individual switches themselves.
+This toggle switch class can arm and disarm the electromagnet in the toggle switch, and it can respond to emulated toggle switches or physical toggle switches.

+I have to build a class to handle the momentary switches too.
+Which got me thinking, why don't I build a parent class, that handles hardware switches, and then derive two child classes from that, one for the electromagnet toggle switches and one for the momentary switches.

+# Keyboard HID over USB break out board
+So I started building this hardware abstraction class to handle all the types of switches, but then I thought, I wonder if I could get a HID keyboard USB breakout board that I could just have all the toggle switches and momentary switches hooked up to and everything just works like a keyboard.
+But I thought, that'll only work if I can get a HID keyboard controller that handles something like 15 key or 20 key rollover because there might be up to 12 toggle switches all engaged at once, i.e. held down, because toggle switches stay toggled until they no longer toggled.

+I look around, and stumbled on a place that has a board that is ideal.

+# 64 input joypad
+I found a little circuit board sold into the driving sim/racing sim market that can take 64 buttons or switches and map them like joypad inputs.
+64 of them!

+That's a lot of inputs that it can handle.

+12 for the toggle switches, 12 for the post momentary switches, 12 for the skip momentary switches, maybe three or four more buttons for other purposes.
+Awesome!
+They are 40 quid each, so I bought four of them.
+There's no ghosting, no rollover problems, no matrix issues, you just plug the board in to your USB equipped computer, on windows or macOS or Linux and it appears as a 64 button joypad.
+I bought four of these boards because I can use one in the chore list I am building, a second one if I build another chore list, one in the jukebox, and keep one on hand.
+There's also 32 button versions of the board too, and they can handle a rotary encoder, or an analogue input.
+I might pick some of those up later in the year.

+Now that I have a joypad input device, I can simply use an actual joypad as the toggle switches (I will need to make some special logic to handle that type of switch on a regular joypad) or momentary switches until I get around to setting up the electromagnet toggle switches from Ivan over at Flitepal.

+Great, now all I need to do is control the arm/disarm of the 12 toggle switches, and for an I2C GPIO expander board running through some NPN transistors.
+I also need to control 12 or 24 pixels, but that can be done through I2C as well, or a GPIO expander.

+# Joypad in pygame

+Pygame with SDL2 has built in support for a joypad.
+Two lines of code and you can start reading joysticks.

+Unfortunately, plugging the my Xbox One controller into my workstation isn't working in pygame.
+Pygame simply doesn't see it.
+And the reason that Pygame cannot see my Xbox controller is because the controller is connected to my Windows 10 workstation, which is acting the host, and pygame is running inside of a Linux VM.
+And I'm an idiot.

+Now the simplest answer to this is "well, you just need to pass through the device."
+Except it isn't that easy.
+I have the joystick plugged into an Anker hub on my desk, and VMWare Workstation 100% positively refuses to even acknowledge that there is a game controller plugged in to the host, even though the game controller is working fine & dandy on the Windows host.
+Someone on stack overflow mentioned restarting the USB Arbitration device, along with restart the guest OS and VMWare Workstation itself.
+This didn't work.
+I have dug out a rabbit hole where someone says you have to switch to using USB 2.0 in the VMWare settings for the guest oS, and then it works, but it doesn't.
+Because I suspect the USB 3.0 hub on my desk that the controller is passing through.
+I've solved one part of the issue by taking a long USB 3.0 passive extension and running it directly into a USB 2.0 port on my workstation.
+And now VMWare will let me connect the controller to a Windows 10 guest OS.
+Great, but the guest OS can see the controller, acknowledges it is indeed an xbox controller, but refuses to talk to it.
+A trawl through some more threads and we discover a secret incantation for "USB quirks" in the VMWare VMX configuration file for the guest OS.
+And now my Windows 10 guest OS VM can see the game controller and acknowledges my inputs.
+Game on.

+Applying the same trick, USB 2.0 and the USB quirks VMX config setting has permitted me to connect my game controller to my Linux guest OS where I am doing the development work.
+Starting up my python code once more, and I am now able to print out the events as I tap buttons on the joypad game controller.

+# Emulating Toggle Switches on the joypad

+Toggle switches stay toggled when you toggle them.
+Buttons on my Xbox game controller do not.
+I have in my game loop handling of regular PC keyboard buttons that "toggle" the toggle switches on each keypress.
+I think we can do the same with the xbox game controller until the custom gamepad control board shows up.

+Missing button 8 on the game controller
+I've hit every button on the xbox game controller, but for the life of my I cannot seem to find any button that acknowledges itself as button 8.
+Need to research this weirdness.

+# No longer emulating hardware switches

+Won't need to emulate momentary switches or toggle switches if using the joypad.
+It'll work on PC and on Raspberry Pi.
+I can write the code now as though I have access to final hardware.
+Also, when I finally wire up the toggle switches with the USB game pad control board I just purchased, I can use that custom USB gamepad directly on my workstation and simply pass it through to the Linux VM.